AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART7.md

 ### Issues Found

 1. **⚠️ Missing TokenVocabulary Table**
-   - References `dbo.TokenVocabulary` which may not exist
+   - References `dbo.TokenVocabulary` which will not exist
    - Need to verify table schema
    - **Impact:** MEDIUM - Procedure fails if table missing